mpereiramoretti/pcs5787-projeto/README.md

 Project for predicting if a client will subscribe a term deposit or not, given that he was contacted via telephone by a marketer during direct marketing campaigns of a Portuguese banking institution.

+Moreover, we aim to discover the variables that influence the most the subscription (and compare with the references we added to the proposal).
+With the results of the predictions, we'd like to discover a client profile that probably would subscribe a term deposit, as well as some actions to suggest to the business team for a future campaign.

 ## Group 7

 - Marcos Paulo Pereira Moretti